NFL-'Who won?': Bills' Hamlin awake, communicating, doctors say | Sports-Games

 The doctors credited the Bills' medical staff for quickly recognizing that Hamlin had no pulse and promptly administering Cardiopulmonary resuscitation.
 "This went as well as something like this can go under very challenging circumstances and they did a fantastic job, which is why we're here today," Pritts said.

-BILLS GET BACK TO WORK The game, which Cincinnati led 7-3, was later postponed.
+BILLS GET BACK TO WORK The game, which Cincinnati led 7-3, was postponed after the injury and the league late Thursday announced that it would not resume at all.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)